nathanboktae/mocha-casperjs/README.md

 `--casper-timeout=<timeout in ms>`

 Set Casper's timeout.
-Defaults to 5 seconds.
-You will want this less than Mocha's.
+If not set, no timeout will happen.
+This is one overall timeout for the entire test run.

 `--file=<file>`